What are field crickets?

 Are field crickets dangerous?

 Field crickets are an agricultural pest feeding on and damaging a variety of grasses and crops, including alfalfa, wheat, oats, rye, and many vegetables.
 Crickets are typically considered to be nuisance pests when living inside homes and other buildings.
 They are not known to cause any health risks to people, and they do not bite or sting.
 Crickets can, however, damage personal belongings.
 Crickets chew holes in curtains, upholstered furniture, clothing, wallpaper, and some smaller-sized houseplants.
-In addition to the damage crickets may cause, their incessant chirping can become annoying.
+In addition to the damage, crickets may cause, their incessant chirping can become annoying.

 Why do I have a field cricket problem?

 Field crickets prefer to live outside, hiding in dark, damp places.
 If the weather outside becomes too hot or dry for them to live comfortably, field crickets may move indoors.
 They also tend to move indoors during the slightly cooler winter months.
-They travel inside underneath doors (especially basement doors), through cracks in a home's foundation, and through spaces found around windows and doors.
+They travel inside underneath doors (especially basement doors), through cracks in a home's foundation, and spaces around windows and doors.

 Where will I find field crickets?